What is a Freight Forwarder and What does It Mean to You?

 Logistics, or transportation, started out as just animals and people slowly moving products from one place to another.
 In today’s world, supply chains are faster and more complex, necessitating the need for a middleman.
-For companies which involved into international export & import businesses, an international freight forwarder is a must.
+For companies which involved into international export & import businesses, an international & local freight forwarder is a must.

 What is a freight forwarder?